cilium/cilium/Documentation/contributing/development/dev_setup.rst

    tests
 #.
 If you are making documentation changes, you can generate documentation files
    and serve them locally on ``http://localhost:9081`` by running ``make render-docs``.
+   This make target works assuming that ``docker`` is running in the environment.

 Dev Container
 -------------